 The Devil’s Ivy helps filter benzene, formaldehyde xylene and toluene from the air.

 Don’t forget about herbs!
 Many folks like to grow kitchen gardens indoors and herbs are terrific indoor plants.
 Basil is our favorite, and can be grown indoors throughout the year and looks wonderful in a hanging planter.
 Just be sure to hang the planter low enough for regular clipping.
+Here is an easy to grow herb trio to get started!

 Other herbs that can be grown indoors include chives, mint, parsley, thyme,and cilantro, among many others!